dunkbing/expense/README.md

 ## Implementation

-- Expense.fyi is built using [NextJs](https://nextjs.org) from scratch.
+- Quanlychitieu.fun is built using [NextJs](https://nextjs.org) from scratch.
 - [Postgresql](https://www.postgresql.org/) is used as the ORM for easily communicating with the database for storing user, subscription data, etc. You can refer to the Prisma schema [here](/prisma/schema.prisma).
 - [Supabase](https://supabase.com/) is an open-source Firebase alternative, the data is stored in the Postgres database (private data are encrypted) and uses a magic link for authentication provided by supabase.
 - [LemonSqueezy](https://lemonsqueezy.com/) is used as the payment system.
 Its implementation is super simple.